-- c) For learners aged 19-23 years taking eligible (eligibility defined by ESFA Learning Aims Reference Service local flexibility category) courses up to and including level 1 to support their progression to a first full level 2 programme there will be no fee if the course qualifies for this entitlement and the learner meets the requirements of the Low Income or Benefit Fee Waivers.
-It should be noted that learners must apply for this entitlement via the MMS online application system. - d) For learners aged 19-23 years taking a traineeship or a supported internship there will be no fee. - e) For ESFA funded learners aged 24 (For WECA area learners aged 26 to 49, also see (h) below) or above and ESFA funded Learners aged 19-23 who have previously achieved level 3 or above, who are undertaking qualifications at level 3 or above, will be charged the full funding rate (as stated on the Learning Aims Reference Service (LARS)) unless they qualify for the Level 3 free courses for jobs initiative, or unless the Head of Faculty has agreed a reduced rate in line with market conditions.
+- Learner receives Job Seekers Allowance (JSA); including those receiving National Insurance credits only. - Learner receives Employment Support Allowance (ESA). - Learner is in receipt of Universal Credit their take home pay is less than £617 a month (if learner is sole adult in their benefit claim) or £988 a month (if learner has a joint benefit claim with their partner). - Learner is released on a temporary licence, studying outside a prison environment, and not funded by the Ministry of Justice. - Learner is in receipt of other state benefits (not listed above) and their take home pay (disregarding benefits) is less than £617 a month (if learner is sole adult in their benefit claim) or £988 a month (if learner has a joint benefit claim with their partner) and, wants to be employed (or progress into sustainable employment) and the College is satisfied that the learning is directly relevant to the learner's employment prospects and the local market needs. - Learners aged 19+ and living in an ESFA postcode area, who are completing a regulated English for Speakers of Other Languages (ESOL) qualification up to and including level 2 who have applied for and are eligible for a Low Income or Benefit Fee Waiver. - j) For ESFA funded learners aged 24 or above (For WECA area learners aged 26 to 49, also see (h) below) and ESFA funded Learners aged 19-23 who have previously achieved level 3 or above, who are undertaking qualifications at level 3 or above, will be charged the full funding rate (as stated on the 'Find A Learning Aim' website) unless they qualify for the Level 3 free courses for jobs initiative, or unless the Head of Faculty has agreed a reduced rate in line with market conditions.
 Eligible learners will be able to access an Advanced Learner Loan if the course is funded by this scheme.
-However, see below for details of the ESFA Level 3 free courses for jobs offer. - f) The level 3 free courses for jobs (previously known as the National Skills Fund level 3 offer) is available to support adults aged 24 and above without an existing full level 3 or equivalent qualification.
-This offer is also available to adults aged 19 to 23 alongside the 19 to 23 legal entitlement offer and include all adults who meet the definition of 'low wage' or 'unemployed' outlined in the who already have a full level 3 or higher achieved prior to 1 April 2021, or who have achieved a short qualification after 1 April 2021.
-Full details of the offer can be found in the National Skills Fund guidance. - g) The following flexibilities (h to j inclusive) apply only to learners whose residential address is located in the WECA area. - h) Retraining (L2): a single additional full level 2 qualification (or non-full level 2 qualification which has been included on the High Value Qualification List,) for residents who are already qualified at full level 2 but are not already qualified at level 3 or above only for learners aged 50 and above
+However, see below for details of the ESFA Level 3 free courses for jobs offer. - k) The level 3 free courses for jobs (previously known as the National Skills Fund level 3 offer) is available to support adults aged 24 and above without an existing full level 3 or equivalent qualification.
+This offer is also available to adults aged 19 to 23 alongside the 19 to 23 legal entitlement offer and include all adults who meet the definition of 'low wage' or 'unemployed' outlined in the WECA or ESFA Funding Guidance who already have a full level 3 or higher achieved prior to 1 April 2021, or who have achieved a short qualification after 1 April 2021.
+Full details of the offer can be found in the Free courses for jobs guidance.

+- The following flexibilities (m to n inclusive) apply only to learners whose residential address is located in the WECA area. - m) Retraining (level 2): For WECA resident learners aged 50 and above; a single additional full level 2 qualification (or non-full level 2 qualification) for WECA residents who are already qualified at full level 2 but are not already qualified at level 3 or above. - n) Retraining (level 3): For WECA resident learners aged 19-25 or 50 and above: A single additional full level 3 qualification which is included on either the Level 3 Legal Entitlement list or, the Level 3 Free Courses for Jobs list (or a non-full level 3 qualification which is on the Level 3 Free Courses for Jobs List) for WECA residents) who are already qualified at full level 3 but are not already qualified at level 4 or above.